First, let me state a fact; most household cleaning product contains toxic substances.

 Here is some stuff you can try to freshen up your home.

 - Combination of lemon juice plus vinegar or baking soda in a small dish can absorb bad odor

 - Simmering vinegar on the stove can prevent cooking odor from lingering

-- Use vinegar and soap water to remove odor / obscenity on cutting boards from fish, onion or meat
+- Use vinegar and soapy water to remove odor/obscenity on cutting boards from fish, onion or meat

-- Freshly ground coffee can also freshen air
+- Freshly ground coffee can also freshen the air

 - Simmering water and cinnamon (or other spices)

 - Using dried herbs on bowls inside a room